turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Please review the short video lecture followed by the resources to help guide your resume development.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MGLVCEX4Bwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Action steps to guide a complete version of your resume:

-A key deliverable for Mod 3 is to have a full resume draft that is technically focused and ATS-Friendly.

-* **ATS-Friendly uses**: a single column format, hastandard section headings, uses standard bullet points ,and avoid images, tables, headers, and footers.
-* **Technically focused is having** has at least 2 projects, technical skills are listed, includes links to repos and deployed apps.
-For group projects     that exist on your partner's GitHub, make sure you fork your own version and include that link instead.

 ##  Section 2: Overview on How to Build a Great Terminal Portfolio